 9. When the workflow has finished executing the final pipeline recipe uves_obs_scired in the Spectrum Extraction actor for the first DataSet, an interactive window will appear (see Figure 4.4) which shows a plot of the extracted and merged spectrum in the top panel, and the flux-calibrated version in the panel below.
-Using the buttons at the top of this window, one may pan and zoom in on the spectrum in order
+Using the buttons at the top of this window, one may pan and zoom in on the spectrum in order to inspect absorption/emissions lines and other interesting spectral features.
+Of the other plots in this

-5The keywords listed can be changed by right-clicking on the DataOrganiser Actor, selecting Configure Actor, and then changing the list of keywords in the second line of the pop-up window.
-Make sure that the Lazy Mode is not active and then click on Commit to save the change.
+4The keywords listed can be changed by right-clicking on the DataOrganiser Actor, selecting Configure Actor, and then changing the list of keywords in the second line of the pop-up window.

 Doc: VLT-MAN-ESO-19540-5296

-Issue: Issue 6.0
+ESO Reflex UVES Tutorial Issue: Issue 6.7

-Date: Date 2013-07-29
+ESU Reflex 6 v LS Tutoria Date: Date 2016-03-03

-Page: 11 of 44
+Page: 14 of 49